S-Ebadi/Presentation/delete_file_guide.md

 ---

 **Tip:**
 - Try to smile.
 Your worst attempt trying might and up having you dead out laughing.
+Not so hard anymore ha?